jeswr/blog/posts/better-ai.md

 ## Introduction

 As artificial intelligence (AI) continues to advance at a breakneck pace, particularly with the rise of large language models (LLMs), it is imperative to ensure that these systems are truthful, trustworthy, accountable, and robust.
-Without such properties, current LLM-style AI systems will struggle to move beyond their roles as [sophisticated search engines](https://www.forbes.com/sites/rashishrivastava/2024/04/11/inside-the-buzzy-ai-startup-coming-for-googles-lunch/) and writing assistants[^1], hindering their ability to autonomously perform tasks such as acting as [web services or agents](https://link.springer.com/journal/10458).
+Without such properties, current LLM-style AI systems will struggle to move beyond their roles as [sophisticated search engines](https://www.forbes.com/sites/rashishrivastava/2024/04/11/inside-the-buzzy-ai-startup-coming-for-googles-lunch/) and [writing assistants](./better-ai.md), hindering their ability to autonomously perform tasks such as acting as [web services or agents](https://link.springer.com/journal/10458).

 Enter the Semantic Web, a long-standing vision of a machine-readable web that enables agents to understand and interact with data in a meaningful way ([Berners-Lee et al., 2001](https://www.scientificamerican.com/article/the-semantic-web/)).
 To learn about the original architectural vision of the Semantic Web, see [this design issue](https://www.w3.org/DesignIssues/Semantic.html).
 In this blog post, we'll explore how Semantic Web technologies can be leveraged to build better AI systems that are more reliable, accountable, and aligned with human values.